 Pumpkin pie spice: I use a combination of cinnamon, nutmeg, ginger, and cloves for that perfect pumpkin pie flavor in a loaf.
 If you have a pre-mixed pie spice blend, that works too!

 Salt: You always want a pinch of salt in your baking recipes.
 It adds the perfect balance of salty and sweet, plus it enhances all the flavors.
 Win-win!

 Brown sugar: I love the addition of brown sugar in baking.
 It has an extra richness and subtle sweetness from the molasses.

-Vegetable oil: This adds such a moisture to the bread with no eggs or dairy.
+Vegetable oil: This adds so much moisture to the bread with no eggs or dairy.

 Almond milk: I use unsweetened almond milk for a little extra moisture.

-Apple cider vinegar: This healthy vinegar reacts with the baking soda for the perfectly dense but still moist loaf.
+Apple cider vinegar: This healthy vinegar reacts with the baking soda for a perfectly dense but still moist loaf.

 Vanilla extract: Every sweet bread needs a little vanilla extract!

 Pepitas: I love the extra crunch and flavor of these pumpkin seeds.
 If you don’t like pepitas, you can also do a sugar topping instead!

 If you have any questions about how to make vegan pumpkin bread, please leave a comment below and I will get back to you ASAP!